orcfax/docs/docs/developer-manual/terms-of-service.md

-To the maximum extent permitted under Applicable Law, the Services (including any of their content or functionality) is provided by or on behalf of Orcfax on an “AS IS” and “AS AVAILABLE” basis.
+To the maximum extent permitted under Applicable Law, the Services (including any of their content or functionality) is provided by or on behalf of Orcfax on an "AS IS" and "AS AVAILABLE" basis.
 WE EXPRESSLY DISCLAIM, AND YOU HEREBY WAIVE, ANY REPRESENTATION, CONDITIONS, OR WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, LEGAL, STATUTORY OR OTHERWISE, OR ARISING FROM STATUTE, OTHERWISE IN LAW, COURSE OF DEALING, OR USAGE OF TRADE, INCLUDING WITHOUT